LilaShiba/resume2024/README.md

 Greetings,

 I am Lila Josey James.
-I've had the pleasure of consulting in São Paulo for MasterCard, building state-of-the-art solutions with IBM and Georgia Tech in the United States, and building software with EU engineers—remarkable experiences that have shaped my career.
+I've had the pleasure of consulting in São Paulo for MasterCard, building state-of-the-art solutions with IBM and Georgia Tech in the United States, and building software with EU engineers.
 Whether leading first-graders or C-level executives in fintech, I've found one common thread: success depends more on how a group functions together than on the totality of the skills each individual possesses.

 Sincerely,